boecker-lab/docs.sirius.github.io/docs/_pages/installation.md

 `sirius`.

 ## Mac OSX
+Built and tested on macOS Catalina 10.15 x64
 ##### pkg installer (preferred)
 Execute the installer, trust the unknown source and follow the instructions.
 You will have the option to choose an installation disk and need to